 If you’re out for the holidays, chances are, your company is too.
 So, make sure to update those holiday hours in your local online listings.
-Perfect example…Google My Business.
+Perfect example…Google Business Profile.
 People really appreciate that knowledge when looking for businesses.
 Even if your company’s hours are the same over the holidays, it’s important to notate that so that the user can see that yes, indeed, you are open.

-Here’s actual examples of updating your special hours in Google My Business and Yelp.
+Here’s actual examples of updating your special hours in Google Business Profile (formerly Google My Business) and Yelp.
 Or, if you utilize one of those platforms that does it for you across hundreds of listings at once, then that obviously works too.
 But keeping it simple for the rest of my readers, here is how it’s done.
 Although, even if you use one of those “one for all” local listing platforms, I am adamant that you should still manage your Google Business Listing manually.
 I could go on forever about that, but back to the topic at hand…

 Google My Business Special Hours